Itamar Medical (NASDAQ:ITMR) Updates FY 2021 Earnings Guidance

 Itamar Medical (NASDAQ:ITMR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $52 million-53 million, compared to the consensus revenue estimate of $52.50 million.

 Itamar Medical (NASDAQ:ITMR) last released its quarterly earnings data on Tuesday, May 18th.
-The company reported ($0.36) earnings per share for the quarter, missing the consensus estimate of ($0.20) by ($0.16).
-On average, sell-side analysts anticipate that Itamar Medical will post -0.72 earnings per share for the current fiscal year.
+The company reported ($0.36) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.20) by ($0.16).
+The firm had revenue of $11.98 million during the quarter, compared to analysts’ expectations of $11.10 million.
+As a group, analysts expect that Itamar Medical will post -0.72 earnings per share for the current fiscal year.

 Itamar Medical Ltd., a medical technology company, develops and commercializes non-invasive medical devices and solutions for the treatment of respiratory sleep disorders.
 The company offers medical devices based on Peripheral Arterial Tone (PAT) signal, which measures changes in the patient's peripheral arterial pulse volumes and various parameters of arterial activities.